 Fun fact: if a piece of text is not spam, it's popularly called ham!

-While you can downlaod the following packages with pip to your computer directly, we recommend (but not require) you to use a virtual environment to not mess up the package versions for different project.
-If you'd like to, here is a quick tutorial on virtual environments that you can checkout with an EPFL email.
+to your computer directly, we recommend (but not require) you to use a virtual environment to not mess up the package versions for different project.

-First make sure you have (a virtual environment (e.g., venv, virtualenv, conda), and that the environment has) a Python version >= 3.6, per spaCy package requirements.
-If you are using the a Jupyter Notebook, make sure the interpreter points to the correct python executable.
+First make sure you have (a virtual environment (e.g., venv, virtualenv, conda), and that the environment has) a Python version >= 3.6 (we recommend the latest 3.12).
+If you are using a Jupyter Notebook, make sure the interpreter points to the correct python

-Then install the following packages:
+Then install the following packages (this might take around 5 minutes):

 pip install -U ipykernel